neilabenlakhal/javascript-beginners-tutorial/README.md

 - JavaScript can react to `events` (mouse click, hover (rollover, rollout), focus, blur)
 - JavaScript can be used to `validate` data (`Client-side validation`)
 - JavaScript can manipulate `HTML content` and `CSS styles`
-- Dynamic `drop-down menus`, HTML contents at run time/on the fly
 - Displaying live/current/dynamic `date and time (clocks)`
 - Displaying `pop-up windows` and `dialog boxes` (an `alert`, `confirm` and `prompt` dialog box)
 - Change the website's `behavior` and make it more `dynamic with advanced` web designs